emerelte/kad/README.md

 First, adjust the configuration file (`kad/config.yaml`), specifying the data source fot the system and metric that will be monitored.

+Make sure that your Python version is `Python 3.6`.
 Then, install the requirements:

-`pip install -r requirements.txt`
+`pip install -r kad/requirements.txt`

+Make sure that the repo is visible in PYTHONPATH:

+`export PYTHONPATH=[PATH_TO_REPO_ROOT]`

 Then you can start the application: